2. A Tale of Two Cities . . .

 It all depends on when you begin counting American history.
 If you begin with the British, as most historians have chosen to do, you omit almost a century of Spanish exploration and colonization of North America.

-And perhaps that's why there is so much apprehension regarding Latinos and their language in this country nowadays.
-Many Americans simply don't know that Latinos have a very long history of planting language and cultural roots in what is now U.S. territory.
-Latinos also have a huge record of very positive and unappreciated contributions to American society.
+And perhaps that's why there is so much apprehension regarding Latinos/Hispanics and their language in this country nowadays.
+Many Americans simply don't know that Hispanics have a very long history of planting language and cultural roots in what is now U.S. territory.
+Hispanics also have a huge record of very positive and unappreciated contributions to American society.

 American history books make us feel proud of the courage, determination and exploration feats of Lewis and Clark, who led the first American overland expedition from the East to the Pacific coast and back from 1804 to 1806.
 But those same books generally ignore the fact that 250 years earlier, Spanish conquistadors explored both U.S. coasts and most of the Southeast and Southwest.